dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 ## Monitor a terms and conditions

 1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.
 On the Intune blade, choose **Device enrollment**, and then choose **Terms and Conditions**.
-2. In the list of terms and conditions, select the terms you want to assign, and then select **Acceptance Statuses**.
+2. In the list of terms and conditions, select the terms you want to view acceptance for, and then select **Acceptance Statuses**.

 ## Work with multiple versions of terms and conditions
 You can edit your terms and conditions and manage their versions.
 We recommend that you increase the version number and require acceptance any time you make significant changes to your terms and conditions.
-Keep the current version number if you are fixing typos or changing formatting, for example.
+Keep the current version number if, for example, you are fixing typos or changing formatting.

 1. In the Azure portal, choose **More Services** > **Monitoring + Management** > **Intune**.

-2. On the Intune blade, choose **Device enrollment**,  choose **Terms and Conditions**, and select the terms and conditions you want to modify.
+2. On the Intune blade, choose **Device enrollment**,  choose **Terms and Conditions**, select the terms and conditions you want to modify, and then select **Properties**.

-3. On the **Properties** blade, select **Terms and Conditions** and then modify the **Title**, **Summary of Terms**, and **Terms and Conditions** as needed.
+4. On the **Properties** blade, select **Terms and Conditions** and then modify the **Title**, **Summary of Terms**, and **Terms and Conditions** as needed.
 If the changes you made make it necessary for users to re-accept the new terms, click **Require users to re-accept, and increment the version number to**

 4. Select **OK** and then select **Save**.